vesaturjaka/programming-for-data-science-with-R/README.md

-# programming-for-data-science-with-R
+# Udacity Programming for data science with R

-The finished coursework for the Udacity nanodegree
+The finished coursework for the Udacity nanodegree.